-Chances are, you’ve got plenty of family members or friends who can’t get enough of Baby – those people who are constantly campaigning to be his favorite, the ones who, when they’re around, you hardly feel like you get the chance to hold him.
+Chances are, you’ve got plenty of family members or friends who can’t get enough of Baby – those people who are constantly campaigning to be their favorite, the ones who, when they’re around, you hardly feel like you get the chance to hold them.
 Other friends or family members, though, who may not have or be comfortable with babies in general, can have a harder time adjusting to or getting to know the newest main character in your life.
 In the interest of protecting those relationships – after all, before Baby came along, you may not have had a ton of experience with infants, either – it can help to have a strategy in mind when helping these friends or family members get to know Baby.

 Pick your moments

 Like anyone, Baby has their good times and bad times.
 The point when they start to get fussy as a sign that they are ready for their nap might not be the perfect time to introduce someone new to them.
 If Baby is more of an early bird, or has some night-owl tendencies, that’s something to take into account, too – and the same thing goes for your friend or family member.
 If they’re in a ‘partying all night’ place in their life, a breakfast date to hang with Baby might not be the perfect setting for them to hit it off.